WWE News: Injured Superstar Teases Return To Challenge Bobby Roode & Dolph Ziggler For Tag Team Titles

 As documented by Sportskeeda, Dolph Ziggler and Bobby Roode won the Tag Team Championships on the latest episode of WWE Friday Night SmackDown.
 After the match, Ivar of The Viking Raiders reacted to the news on Instagram, sharing a "look" emoji in reaction to a photo of the new champs celebrating with their gold.
 This suggested that he has their titles in his sights.

 As the report pointed out, both members of The Viking Raiders have been out of action in recent months.
-Ivar hasn’t competed since September, which saw him get injured during a match on Monday Night Raw.
+Ivar hasn't competed since September, when he was injured during a match on Monday Night Raw.
 The superstar was forced to take time off to have neck surgery afterward, which was estimated to keep him on the sidelines for up to a year.

-His partner, Erik, hasn’t competed since November either.
-The former Tag Team Champion had to have minor surgery on his arm in October, though his in-ring performances the following month suggested that he’s healthy again.
-He was used as a singles star after Ivar got hurt, mostly putting over other superstars and challenging into 24/7 title segments.
-However, it’s not uncommon for both members of a team to stay off the company’s television shows when the other gets hurt.
+His partner, Erik, hasn't competed since November.
+The former Tag Team Champion had to have minor surgery on his arm in October, though his in-ring performances the following month suggested that he's healthy again.
+He was used as a singles star after Ivar got hurt, mostly putting over other superstars and challenging in 24/7 title segments.
+However, it's not uncommon for both members of a team to stay off the company's television shows when the other gets hurt.

 Ivar's comment also hints at the duo potentially moving to the blue brand upon their return.
 They have been synonymous with the red brand since being promoted to the main roster, and the change of scenery could be refreshing for them.
 As The Inquisitr previously noted, some pundits have stated that they may have fallen out of favor on the Monday Night Raw.